microtodd/mysqsworker/README.md

 Version 0.1

-Work in progress, this is nowhere close to being ready.
+Work in progress, this is sorta ready but hasn't really been tested yet

-# Install
+## Install

 1. pip install boto3, daemon, json-rpc, importlib